 The ability to turn the stored energy back into electricity quickly during peak demand is a very useful tool for grid operators to meet demand.

-Run-of-the-river (ROR) is a hydroelectric system that uses river flow to generate electricity.
+Run-of-the-river (ROR) is a hydropower system that uses river flow to generate electricity.
 The system may include a small dam with storage for water, but many do not.

 ROR dams differ from ordinary dams because they do not flood massive amounts of land or interfere greatly with marine life; instead, they rely primarily on the river flow.
 When a dam is part of the system, the storage area behind it is called pondage.